rushjimoh/ImageProcessing/README.md

 This [New.ipynb](https://github.com/rushjimoh/ImageProcessing/blob/main/New.ipynb) file shows how to identify a region of interest, and remove that from an image.
 The final result shows the original image, the image/region that was extracted, and the finished product.

-This is still a developing project, as I will continue to further my knowledge and include more methods as time progresses.
+This is just the beginning of a still developing project, I will continue to further my knowledge and include more methods as time progresses.

 The [Kahu et al. 2019](https://arxiv.org/abs/2106.15320) is the previous research on this topic, with the [reference code](https://github.com/SampannaKahu/ScanBank).